 The Department of English of Emory University offers its graduate students an environment that is both intellectually rigorous and collegial, a place where graduate students have the chance to learn from faculty conducting cutting-edge research and to receive mentoring as they become researchers and teachers in their own right.

 A key to Emory’s graduate program is its size: With seven to nine students entering a year, the program is large enough to support a full range of interests in literary and cultural studies, but small enough that students enjoy ample access to faculty and to courses.
 As a result, students are able to craft programs of study that reflect their own individual interests, even when those interests cross disciplinary lines.
 We encourage students in our program to take advantage of Emory’s strengths in related programs and disciplines.
-Our graduate students frequently enroll in courses in other departments, several of which have certificate programs, such as Comparative Literature, the Institute for the Liberal Arts (which includes American Studies), Women’s Studies, African American Studies, and Psychoanalytic Studies.
+Our graduate students may enroll in courses in other departments, several of which have certificate programs, such as Comparative Literature, Women’s Studies, African American Studies, and Psychoanalytic Studies.